-Industrial development will be situated in both the northwest and southeast sectors of the Plan Area, providing 41.06 hectares± of industrial/commercial land development.
+Industrial development will be situated in both the northwest and southeast sectors of the Plan Area, providing 45.85 hectares± of industrial/commercial land development.
 One 4.49 hectare± site located at 101 Riel Drive accommodates a multi-use facility that includes a greenhouse, retail, restaurant, offices, grocery shops, and spa.
-This parcel of land is districted as Business Park Direct Control (BP2) Land Use District.

 The remainder of the Industrial/Commercial land that is located in the southeast of the Plan Area does not require, nor are they dependent upon, exposure to Ray Gibbon Drive.
-It is districted Commercial and Industrial Service (CIS) Land Use District.
 These industrial/commercial lands are ideally located so that industrial type uses will not negatively impact residential land uses.
 Design Guidelines have been developed in order to direct development for the commercial/industrial lands south of LeClair Way.